ktnrg45/vs-code-cython/README.md

 The static checker is based on [Pyright](https://github.com/microsoft/pyright) and will only support Cython/Python syntax version 3.0 and above.

-**Currently in beta.
-Bugs or other issues will likely be present.**
+This extension uses the configured Python interpreter/venv path from the `VS Code Python` extension.

 # Limitations

 These features would be nice to have but are not implemented.

 - In-depth type analysis
-- C headers analysis
+- C headers analysis / inline C code analysis
 - Cython C++ syntax parsing

 # FAQ